On September 26, 1983, Stanislav Petrov helped prevent the outbreak of nuclear war by simply following his gut.

 Not many people know just how close the world came to a nuclear war better than Stanislav Petrov.

-Petrov was a few hours into his shift as the duty officer at Serpukhov-15, the secret command center outside Moscow used for monitoring Soviet military satellites over the United States.
+Petrov was a few hours into his shift on September 26, 1983, as the duty officer at Serpukhov-15, the secret command center outside Moscow used for monitoring Soviet military satellites over the United States.
 Suddenly the alarms went off, warning that five Minuteman intercontinental ballistic missiles had been launched from an American base.

 He recalled the few moments it took to realize what was happening.